 - Evaluate once on the test set.
 Report that number.

 For small datasets where a separate validation set would shrink the training set too much, K-fold cross-validation is the standard alternative.
 It splits the train+validation portion into folds and rotates which one is used for validation, training models.
-The average validation score across folds is a more robust estimator than a single train/validate split.
+The average validation score across folds is a steadier estimator than a single train/validate split.

 In scikit-learn, you can either do a manual train/validation split with train_test_split (called twice — once to peel off the test set, once to split the rest) or use cross-validation helpers like cross_val_score and GridSearchCV which handle the splits internally.